TechLabs-Aachen/react-workshop/README.md

 hooks!
 This is what WebDevelopment is all about.
 Getting data and make it look nice!
 I will explain it in the chapter about [Combining Fetching and Displaying](./react-basics/fetching/display.md).

+Try to really understand and be able to reason about the theory of react.
+Using this knowledge, we shall build a cool project during our workshop and surely also for our project.

+Cheers!